HiltonRoscoe/CDFPrototype/subset/SUBSET.md

 - Clearly states what a particular data exchange requires
 - Provides a data format that can be effectively tested by VSTLs for conformance
-- Can be used as a mechanism for election jurisdictions to specify their interoperability requirements in an unambiguous way.
+- Can be used as a mechanism for election jurisdictions to specify their interoperability requirements in an unambiguous way

 This document describes a number of mechanisms to accomplish this task.